adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ##
 ### Passwords and Keys

 The node keeps an encrypted copy of your private key.
-The decrypted copy is only stored in RAM.
+The decrypted copy is only stored in a RAM.

 You can generate a new private key this way: ( !!
 Warning !!
 This deletes your old private key!!)
 ```